hughp23/KorelogicFrontEnd/README.md

 - A good level of understanding of React
 - Descriptive and regular commit messages
 - Good use of Javascript data manipulation methods

+## How to Use

+In order to run the application please fork then clone the repo to your local machine.
+Then run 'npm install' to install all the npm packages in the project.
+Then run 'npm start' to start the React application which will automatically open a browser window.